Robey & Co: Robey steam rollers

 Robey & Co produced their first steamroller in 1913.
 Robey's steam rollers were produced mainly after the First World War.
 Various Australian municipalities imported the Robey 10 T rollers between 1923 and 1927.

 Robey's first tandem roller was sold in 1921.
 Robey's last steamroller was sold and exported to India in 1934.
 The first Robey & Co roller works number 32387 survived into preservation.
+Between 1935 and 1938, three tandem rollers were converted into "tri-tandem" machines by Wirksworth Quarries Ltd, by extending the frames and adding a second roller at the rear.
+Two of these rollers are preserved, including one owned by the Robey Trust.

 Robey steam wagons

 Robey were very early in developing steam road vehicles and started developing steam wagons 1906.

 Tipper steam wagon

 Around 1925 Robey's won a contact for the supply of steam tipper lorries to Ceylon.
 Robey Steam Lorry 42888 survives at Training Centre, Ratmalana Works in Ceylon.

 Engines for other purposes

 Engines for generating electricity

 Robeys were a leading company in the field of electric generating engines.
 Robeys introduced electric lighting into their Canwick Road factory in 1880.